-In the framework of Arthur Macherey's PhD, we have proposed algorithms for solving high-dimensional Partial Differential Equations (PDEs) that combine a probabilistic interpretation of PDEs, through Feynman-Kac representation, with sparse interpolation [49].
+In the framework of Arthur Macherey's PhD (defended in June 2021), in collaboration with Anthony Nouy and Marie Billaud-Friess (Ecole Centrale Nantes), we have proposed algorithms for solving high-dimensional Partial Differential Equations (PDEs) that combine a probabilistic interpretation of PDEs, through Feynman-Kac representation, with sparse interpolation [52].
 Monte-Carlo methods and time-integration schemes are used to estimate pointwise evaluations of the solution of a PDE.
 We use a sequential control variates algorithm, where control variates are constructed based on successive approximations of the solution of the PDE.
 We are now interested in solving parametrized PDE with stochastic algorithms in the framework of potentially high dimensional parameter space.
-A preliminary step was the development of a PAC algorithm in relative precision for bandit problem with costly sampling [39].
+A preliminary step was the development of a PAC algorithm in relative precision for bandit problem with costly sampling [35].

 Reduced models are also developed In the framework of robust inversion.
-In [55], we have combined a new greedy algorithm for functional quantization with a Stepwise Uncertainty Reduction strategy to solve a robust inversion problem under functional uncertainties.
-In a more recent work, we further reduced the number of simulations required to solve the same robust inversion problem, based on Gaussian process meta-modeling on the joint input space of deterministic control parameters and functional uncertain variable [34].
+In [62], we have combined a new greedy algorithm for functional quantization with a Stepwise Uncertainty Reduction strategy to solve a robust inversion problem under functional uncertainties.
+In a more recent work, we further reduced the number of simulations required to solve the same robust inversion problem, based on Gaussian process meta-modeling on the joint input space of deterministic control parameters and functional uncertain variable [39].
 These results are applied to automotive depollution.
 This research axis was conducted in the framework of the Chair OQUAIDO.
+This research axis is till active in the team through Clément Duhamel's PhD, in collaboration with Céline Helbert (Ecole Centrale Lyon) and Miguel Munoz Zuniga, Delphine Sinoquet (IFPEN, Rueil Malmaison).